Are you struggling with Rent or Mortgage Payments?

-The Commonwealth of Massachusetts has resources available for individuals and families struggling to make rent or mortgage payments due to COVID-19.
+The Commonwealth of Massachusetts has resources available for individuals and families struggling to make rent or mortgage payments.

 There are eviction protections and financial programs available to help.